 And finally, these are my 3 golden rules for presenting:

 - With text, less is more.
 You should never have more than 6-8 bullet points per slide.
 These should be summary points and not what you are going to say.

 - Don’t overdo the animation.
 A swish animation once is fun and could re-engage the audience but overuse them and people will just switch off.

 - Use a mixture of media, text, graphics, diagrams, video and audio.
 It will keep your audience engaged and make your presentation much more interesting.
 But please use meaningful images and test out the tech first.
 There is nothing worse than things not working as it just puts more pressure on you.

-If you are an existing user of PowerPoint and want to improve your PowerPoint skills or would like to learn how to use it, we are running a PowerPoint – Professional Presentations course at our Gatwick training centre on 14 August.
-Come and join us and learn how to make engaging presentations.
+If you are an existing user of PowerPoint and want to improve your PowerPoint skills or would like to learn how to use it, view our Public Programme Dates, to see the next available training date for this course.

 You can email us on firstname.lastname@example.org to book your place or if you have any questions.